flybywiresim/discord-bot/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-For the PR message, give a desctiption about what you have added/changed, what it does, and what the command/alias is.
+For the PR message, give a description about what you have added/changed, what it does, and what the command/alias is.

 You will also need to attach a screenshot of your command from your test bot.
 This will help us speed up the process of reviewing the PR.